- Student Conduct

 - Engagement in any behavior specifically prohibited by a faculty member in the course syllabus or class discussion;

 According to the Student Code of Conduct, faculty members retain original jurisdiction over cases of academic misconduct.
-Eventually, all cases of academic misconduct must be reported to the Office of Community Standards & Student Conduct.
+Eventually, all cases of academic misconduct must be reported to Student Conduct.
 You may always contact any of our office staff members at 815-753-1571 if you have any questions about the academic misconduct process.

 - Take note of the time and circumstances of the academic misconduct.
 When possible, get a second opinion; if a second opinion is not possible, it is best to go with your first instinct.
 Faculty must meet with a student about an academic misconduct incident.
 If possible, faculty should attempt to resolve the matter at the meeting between the student and faculty member.